mrazjava/booklink/README.md

 ```

 ## No Sandbox
-More adventurous souls can run booklink images directly with docker.
-The included `env` file drives the config of an
+More adventurous souls can run booklink images via [docker-compose](https://github.com/mrazjava/booklink#docker-compose)
+or even directly with docker.
+The included `env` file drives the config of an image we spin.
+For example, here we run a
-image we spin.
-For example, here we run a `pre` image reachable on port `8888`:
+`pre` image reachable on port `8888`:
 ```
 docker run -p8888:8080 --env-file=env mrazjava/booklink-backend:master
 ```